L'art de la conversation: How to have Genteel Conversations in French Style

 In homage, we try to create a French-influenced style of communication in our discussion groups, where we can enjoy l'art de la conversation.
 The joy of great conversation with intelligent people about a subject many of us are passionate about, sex.

-By showing the sheer French range and influence on the English language in matters of love and communication, we pay homage to the French and we try to encourage rules or open yet civilized discourse.
+By showing the sheer French range and influence on the English language in matters of love and communication, we pay homage to the French art of conversation to open civilized discourse.

 Here are some examples of original French words in diplomacy and communication which are now used in English.
 Original English was a clunky language without finesse.
 So it literally had to borrow words from the French to communicate clarity and detail with élan.